planetlabs/maps/readme.md

 ```

 You can also listen to any events on the map, view, controls, interactions, layers, or sources; use `ref`s to get access to the underlying OpenLayers instances; and more.

+## Background

+React lets you build interactive UIs with (mostly) declarative syntax.
+OpenLayers provides an imperative API for building mapping apps.
+It can be awkward to map React's component API to an imperative API.
+However, the React team provides a package for creating custom renderers: [`react-reconciler`](https://www.npmjs.com/package/react-reconciler).
+This is how they integrate with imperative APIs themselves.
+The `react-dom` package uses `react-reconciler` to provide a mapping to the imperative DOM API.  `react-native` uses `react-reconciler` to map to imperative native APIs.

+This library provides declarative mapping components representing imperative APIs from OpenLayers.

 ## Design Goals